falkr/ttm4175/pages/iot-stm-2021.md

 ### Run the Counter

-[Using the same commands as last week for the device simulator](iot-devices.html), run the file `counter.py` in the device simulator, and try out if the counter works as you have described.
+Run the counter on the Microbit, and try out if the counter works as you have described.

 **Task:** Inspect the diagram closely, and describe in words how you expect, the counter will work.